 Instant read thermometers are a must have addition to any kitchen.
 When cooking an expensive steak you don’t want to overshoot the mark and ruin that expensive piece of meat.
-You want the best rated instant read meat thermometer for that job.
-We searched online reading reviews, read customer feedback, watched comparison videos and ultimately found that the Lavatools Javelin Pro Duo was the best rated instant read meat thermometer for the money.
+You want the best meat thermometer for the job and an instant read thermometer is the most accurate.
+But which instant read thermometer?
+We searched online reading reviews, read customer feedback, watched comparison videos and ultimately found that the Lavatools Javelin Pro Duo was the best instant read thermometer for the money.
 You can spend twice as much and get a slightly better thermometer but ultimately we couldn’t justify the large difference in cost for the small difference in performance.
 If you’re looking for the absolute best and cost is no object then the ThermoWorks Thermapen Mk4 is your best choice.
 It’s not cheap but it edges out the Lavatools Javelin Pro Duo.
 Continue reading to learn why the differences between our top picks and decide what instant read thermometer is the best fit for your needs.

 Lavatools Javelin PRO Duo

-The Lavatools Javelin Pro Duo is our pick for the best rated instant read meat thermometer.
+The Lavatools Javelin Pro Duo is our pick best instant read meat thermometer for the money.
 It performs extremely well and is priced right.
 It’s splash resistant, can lock in on a temperature within 4 seconds, has a magnetic back for conveniently mounting on a magnetic surface, and is impregnated with a silver anti-microbial to help keep it sanitary.
 It also can last up to 4000 hours on a single battery, is great for righties or lefties, has an auto wake functionality, and has a backlight that illuminates via a motion sensor.
 The probe flips out similar to a pocket knife which is much better than having to keep track of a separate sheath for protecting the probe when not in use.
 It’s a reasonably good size and easy to handle.